Youngzt998/CompCertDev/README.md

 #### a.
 Scheduler codes in Coq

-You may locate the functions corresponding ***Algorithm 2.*** in our paper at Section ABSTRACT_LIST_SCHEDULER by locating the following defininition:
+You may locate the functions corresponding ***Algorithm 2.*** in our paper at Section ABSTRACT_LIST_SCHEDULER by locating the following definition:

 ```
 Variable prioritizer: list instruction -> list positive.